EthanHolen/studentSetup/README.md

 ### Laptop

 - My current Laptop is the 15" MacBook Pro
+- I love this computer my only regret is not getting enough storage I got the 250 GB version, at the time it seemed like plenty and I wanted to save some money but after constantly having a maxed out drive I really wish I had just spent the extra money at the beginning.

 ### PC